Josephjr05/The-SkyDecay-Project/README.md

 # Features (SkyDecay Engine)

 ## Ver:
-* Psych Engine mixed with VSlice, Codename, and Restructure Engine features.
+* Psych Engine mixed with VSlice, Codename, and Restructure Engine FEATURES!!
+NOT CODE!!
 (To have Osu Mania, Etterna, Quaver, and NotITG features in FNF!)

 ## UNIVERSAL CHARTS SUPPORT!
 * Convert universally using the chart editor as you can now convert from Osu, Qua, SM, or Guitar Hero charts to Psych engine!
 * Thanks to Moonchart and how simple it is to actually use, this engine is the first to support universal chart files!
 * This is included in The SkyDecay Project FNF mod FOR Mania difficulty.
+* Current charts supported: Osu Mania.

 * Do expect bugs with BPM changing!

+## Chart Editor Edits/Additions:
 * Reverse Scroll is finally here.
 Mania mappers can now enjoy charting on FNF.
 I love y'all :D

-## Optimization:
-* No matter how many notes there are in a chart (or on Botplay), it won't ever lagspike or drain some fps!
-But do make sure it's working well for your device.
-* Notes are easier to read and faster computing.
+* Adds vortex implementation from this [PR](https://github.com/ShadowMario/FNF-PsychEngine/pull/15931)
+* Fixes bpm changing when curStep isn't consistent (from Psych Ward problem)
+* Adds toggable options to show Lil buddies or show actual characters.
+* Fixed text size going out of the window + added more for the engine.
+* Adds Credits tab and OD + HD systems
+* You don't need more than 1 speed so playback speed is 0.5-1.
+* On default, Inst volume is always 1.
+* Adds more key shortcuts for easy of use.
+* Adds controller/gamepad support.
+* Adds custom default Ms option for OD implementation on specific songs (if you want to make hit windows more awful for fun).
+* Adds visual options to show scroll speed changes, camera events, and simple changes in the chart editor.q

 ## New languages:
 * A load of new languages come out of the box with this engine by different people!
 (Contributors of SkyDecay Project)

-## New OD and HP system (WIP):
+## OD and HP system NEW!:

-* Hit Windows and Health Drain can simply be customized specifically within a chart's file data!
+* Ms windows and Health Drain can now be customized specifically within a chart's file data!
-* You can edit values to determine the hit windows specifically on that song's difficulty to ensure a very fair playthrough.
+* You can edit values from 0-10 to determine the hit windows specifically on that song's difficulty to ensure the song feels like that difficulty by a bunch!
-* Health Drain multipliers won't be a player option anymore.
+* This also means the hit windows feel exactly like the hit windows that FNF in general didn't properly have.
+It feels like Osu Mania, Etterna or Quaver depending on what you think of it.
+* OD 5 (on default) uses base Psych Engine ms (includes new Perfect rating with 16 ms)
+* They are no longer player settings.

+## Sustain Release NEW:
+* Now as a toggable option, you're forced to let go at the end of a sustain/long note!
+* It comes with the OD system which also makes it stricter to let go of the sustain.
+* Let go at the end of the sustain tail to gain extra combo and bonus score!

 ## Results Screen:
 ![](https://github.com/user-attachments/assets/fce40633-e095-4f6b-a96a-d95bdb86e3fd)
-* Along with the new Accuracy system, a Results Screen (toggable) can show your real and accurate stats!
+* Along with the OD and HP addition, a Results Screen (toggable) can show your real and accurate stats!
-* This means Psych Engine's awful input system is gone.
+* This means Psych Engine's awful input and accuracy system is gone.
 * It's better and heavily more accurate to your inputs and judgements.

-## Sustain Release:
-* You are now forced to let go of the sustains!
-* Let go at the end of the sustain tail to gain extra combo and extra score.

-## Screenshot function:
+## Screenshot function NEW:
 * A new Screenshot Function is available!
 Simply press F12 key and take a screenshot of your game.
 * It's meant for ease of use.

+## Rendering Support NEW:
+* You can basically record yourself (in real time) playing any song and have it as replays.
+* They are automatically exported as a mp4 after the song is completed.

 ## XML Editor (WIP):
 * Simply, help adjust xml files with this editor.
 * Shows the sprites and you can edit nodes + more!

-## Modchart Editor (WIP):
-* Make modcharts with a built in editor ofcourse!
-* It takes json files of the modchart and simply brings it to life.

 ## More lua, more freedom!:
 * You love lua?
 Well you'll love the extensive freedom of Lua scripting with a whole lot of new variables and more!